drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Mdm2 Bound to p53 Transactivation Domain (1/4)
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-The crystal structure of the 109-residue amino terminal domain of the Mdm2 protein bound to a 15-residue peptide from the transactivation domain of p53 reveals the nature of the interaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/mdm2-bound-to-p53-transactivation-domain-14-de0f7df5'><i class='fa fa-play' aria-hidden='true'></i></button>The crystal structure of the 109-residue amino terminal domain of the Mdm2 protein bound to a 15-residue peptide from the transactivation domain of p53 reveals the nature of the interaction.
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system